shivannis/xandr-docs-public/xandr-docs/invest/create-a-conversion-pixel.md

 ---
 title: Microsoft Invest - Create a Conversion Pixel
-description: Learn steps to create a conversion pixel in this page. ms.date: 10/28/2023
+description: This page is a step-by-step guide to create a conversion pixel. ms.date: 10/28/2023
 ---